- 1 Introduction

 The type of card is indicated in the name of the card, for example the ‘Premier Rewards Gold Card from American Express’ is considered a charge card and the ‘Amex EveryDay® Credit Card’ is considered a credit card.
 You can also go on their website, click view all cards and then you can sort by charge or credit card.
 This distinction is important to know because of the following American Express rules:

-- You can have a maximum of four credit cards issued by American Express at any one (recently some people have been able to hold five or more credit cards from American Express).
-There is no limit to the number of charge cards you can have.
+- You can have a maximum of four credit cards and ten charge cards issued by American Express at any one time

 - You’re limited to one credit card application per day (if you apply for multiple in the same day they’ll usually put them on hold until the following day).
 No limit on the number of charge cards you can apply for in a single day.